Anipaleja/nginx-defender/README.md

 - Unblocks IPs after timeout
 - Lightweight single-binary deployment
 - Thread-safe & efficient using Go routines and locks

+## Example

+If a single IP makes more than 100 requests in 60 seconds, it will be blocked via iptables for 1 hour.

+This makes it ideal for:
+- Self-hosted apps (like Ghost, WordPress, etc.)
+- Raspberry Pi or home servers
+- Lightweight VPS security

 ## Installation